isabella232/offer-decisioning.en/help/get-started/using/glossary.md

 # Glossary {#glossary}

-Here are the main concepts you will work with when using Offer Decisioning.
+Here are the main concepts you will work with when using [!DNL Offer Decisioning].

 * **Activity** or **Offer Activity**: An Offer Activity contains the logic that informs the selection of an offer